splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-msi.rst

     Start-Process -Wait msiexec "/i PATH_TO_MSI /qn"

 1. Update all variables in the configuration file as appropriate.
-See :ref:`install-windows-msi-modify-default`.
+See :ref:`windows-config-change-default` for more information.
 2. Start the ``splunk-otel-collector`` service by rebooting the system or by running the following command in a PowerShell terminal:

   .. code-block:: PowerShell